pyther-hub/frontend_chatbot/README.md

 ## Brief Explanation

-- components/chatarea.jsx- ChatArea(No Props) - It creates a holder to place the entire contents of chats and also gives a input box and button to send messages
+-components/chatarea.jsx - ChatArea (No Props) - This component serves as a container for displaying all chat contents.
+It includes an input box and button for sending messages.

-- components/Navbar.jsx  - Classical MUI navigation bar
+-components/Navbar.jsx - A classical MUI navigation bar.

-- components/message.jsx - Message(message) - Takes a message as object({text:message to be displayed,sender: bot or user}) and displays it in ChatArea
+-components/message.jsx - Message (message) - This component takes a message object ({text: message to display, sender: bot or user}) and renders it within the ChatArea.

-- components/initial.jsx - Initial(feeds,clickfeed) - displays the initial screen with logo and 4 buttons feeds=Array of objects ({message : message to be shown on feed}) clickfeed= function decides what to do when a feed is clicked.
+-components/initial.jsx - Initial (feeds, clickfeed) - This component displays the initial screen featuring a logo and four buttons. feeds is an array of objects ({message: message to display on feed}), while clickfeed is a function that determines the action when a feed is clicked.

-- components/sendIcon.jsx - A send icon
+-components/sendIcon.jsx - An icon for sending messages.